AlphaGenes/AlphaImpute-docs/quickstart.rst

 .. warning:: ``Restart option 2 stops program before Phasing has been managed``

-and does not run **AlphaPhase1.1** in the different ``PhaseX`` folders.
+and does not run |ap| in the different ``PhaseX`` folders.
 The user is supposed to do so according to his/her cluster characteristics.
 The easiest way to run all the GeneProb processes is to create a script file that automatically send them to the system queue.

+|ap| can phase hundreds of thousands of animals in under a day.
+To make use of this capability, the option ``LargeDatasets`` has to be set to ``Yes``.
+In this case, two more parameters are needed (see `LargeDatasets`_ section for more information).

 Impute genotype data for all individuals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^